 Coming as no surprise, the Big Apple, a.k.a.
 New York City, leads the list for having some of the most expensive colleges in the country.
 Topping CampusGrotto’s list of most expensive colleges for 2009-2010 is Sarah Lawrence College, located in Bronxville, N.Y.
 A year at this college will set you back by around $54,410.
 The renowned New York University is second on the list of CampusGrotto.
 Its high annual costs are mainly credited to the high price of housing in New York.
 Thus, the total annual cost to attend NYU includes $13,507 in the room and board expenses.

-The second most expensive place in US to attend college is the country’s capital Washington D.C.
+The second most expensive place in the US to attend college is the country’s capital, Washington D.C.
 Universities in the capital like the George Washington University topped the world’s most expensive colleges list in 2008.
-The current annual cost of attending this college including board and dining is estimated at $51,730.
-Another university in the nation’s capital, the Georgetown University, lands in the No. 7 slot on CampusGrotto’s list with an annual cost of $51,122.
+The current annual cost of attending this college, including board and dining, is estimated at $51,730.
+Another university in the nation’s capital, Georgetown University, lands in the No. 7 slots on CampusGrotto’s list with an annual cost of $51,122.

-Lewiston, Maine takes the number three position by being home to the Bates College whose annual cost is said to be $51,300.
+Lewiston, Maine takes the number three position by being home to the Bates College, whose annual cost is $51,300.

-Saratoga Springs, located just few hours from new York City comes in at number four courtesy its Skidmore College whose annual costs are said to be $51,196.
+Saratoga Springs, located just a few hours from new York City, comes in at number four courtesy of its Skidmore College, whose annual costs are said to be $51,196.

 Baltimore, Md. rounds up the top five most expensive places to go to college at.
 The Baltimore campus of the renowned John Hopkins University is said to cost students $51,190 annually.

-The small port city of New London, Conn. is number six courtesy the Connecticut College whose annual cost is $51,115.
+The small port city of New London, Conn. is number six courtesy of the Connecticut College, whose annual cost is $51,115.